keithalpichi/dotfiles/README.md

 # About
 These dotfiles are collected and adapted from many other's to allow me to be as efficient and minimal as I can but still fit my coding style.
+I've avoided using large popular plugins that slowed bootup time.

 <img width="366" alt="screen shot 2017-08-11 at 11 38 19 am" src="https://user-images.githubusercontent.com/14797743/29227172-ac175460-7e89-11e7-8288-d42211906e61.png">